-As SLPF's business is reinsured to SLAL, security for SLPF customers is given by SLAL's financial strength.
 The Scheme will set out a Capital Policy which acts as an underpin to the amount of capital PLL will hold over that required by regulation.
-The Capital Policy will include three tests: a capital quantity test (relating to the amount of capital held to provide security), a capital quality test (relating to the amount of assets available to meet short-term outgoings) and a capital event test (relating to the protection of withprofits funds), sometimes called a 'capital event business requirement.
+The Capital Policy will include three tests: a capital quantity test (relating to the amount of capital held to provide security), a capital quality test (relating to the amount of assets available to meet short-term outgoings) and a capital event test (relating to the protection of with-profits funds), sometimes called a 'capital event business requirement'.
 PLL must hold at least enough additional capital to satisfy all of the tests.

-This will strengthen the minimum capital requirements for PLL relative to those that currently apply to SLAL, PLL and PLAL, however in practice SLAL already calculates its additional capital holdings using all three tests, and PLL and PLAL already use capital quantity and quality tests.
+This will strengthen the Scheme minimum capital requirements for PLL relative to those that currently apply to SLAL, PLL and PLAL, however in practice SLAL already calculates its additional capital holdings using all three tests, and PLL and PLAL already use capital quantity and quality tests.

 The capital support arrangements for the Heritage With-Profits Fund will continue as before.
-There is also a new requirement for the Phoenix shareholder to provide support to the Heritage With-Profits Fund if its asset value is ever close to the regulatory minimum amount, provided that the shareholder has the assets to do so.
+There is also a new requirement for the Phoenix shareholder to provide support to the Heritage With-Profits Fund if its asset value becomes close to the regulatory minimum amount, provided that the shareholder has the assets to do so.

-Certification requirements
+· Certification requirements

 The current requirement for the SLAL Board to provide certificates to the PRA confirming compliance with 2006 Scheme's provisions on the Operation of Funds and Mortgage Endowment Promise is not included in the Scheme.
 This only affects the provision of certificates, work to demonstrate compliance with the relevant provisions will continue.
-Similarly, the requirement for annual certificates to be provided by the PLL Board, confirming whether the SPI With-Profits Fund has been operated in accordance with the terms of the Scheme governing that Fund, and by the PLAL Board, confirming whether the provisions of the Scheme governing the NPL With-Profits Fund have been complied with, are not included in the Scheme
+Similarly, the requirement for annual certificates to be provided by the PLL Board, confirming whether the SPI With-Profits Fund has been operated in accordance with the terms of the Scheme governing that Fund and by the PLAL Board, confirming whether the provisions of the Scheme governing the NPL With-Profits Fund have been complied with, are not included in the Scheme.

 Heritage With-Profits Fund shareholder cashflows The 2006 Scheme regulates the way that the Heritage With-Profits Fund is managed.
 Amongst other things this includes regular transfers of certain profits from the Heritage With-Profits Fund to the SLAL Shareholder Fund.
-We intend to make a small change to how some parts of those payments are made during the year.
-This change is being made for practical reasons and will not materially change the amount paid from the Heritage With-Profits fund to the Shareholder Fund.
+We intend to make a small change to when some parts of those payments are made during the year.
+This change is being made for practical reasons and will not change the amount of profits paid from the Heritage With-Profits Fund to the Shareholder Fund.

-Possible future re-allocation of certain non-profit policies
+Re-allocation of certain non-profit policies

-The Scheme allows PLL to reallocate non-profit policies in PLL's with-profits funds, including the Heritage With-Profits Fund and the UK Smooth Managed With-Profits Fund, to the PLL Non-Profit Fund as long as:
+The Scheme allows PLL to reallocate non-profit policies in PLL's with-profits funds, including the Heritage With-Profits Fund and the UK Smoothed Managed With-Profits Fund, to the PLL Non-Profit Fund as long as:

-- doing so is not prohibited by the terms of the policy and has been approved by the With-Profits Committee, and - the PLL Board determines a fair market value, to be transferred from the relevant with-profits fund to the Non-Profit Fund.
+- doing so is not prohibited by the terms of the policy and has been approved by the With-Profits Committee, and - the PLL Board determines a fair market value to be transferred from the relevant with-profits fund to the Non-Profit Fund